- Information held about you

 - The Electoral Registration (Disclosure of Electoral Registers) Regulations 2013

-By law, a person who has received a Household Enquiry Form (HEF) must provide information required to the electoral registration officer.
+By law, a person who has received a Canvass Form must provide information required to the electoral registration officer.
 There is a criminal penalty of up to £1,000 for failing to provide the information to the electoral registration officer.

 By law, a person who fails to return an Individual Electoral Registration (IER) form can be fined £80.